BEVERLEY DAVID THORNE (1924-2017)

 In the 1980s, he resurfaced and practiced primarily from Hawaii.
 His three children David, Stephen, and Kevin are architects or landscape architects.
 Thorne was the last living contributor to Arts & Architecture magazine's famous Case Study Houses, a project which introduced Modernist architecture to the public on a large scale.
 He designed over 150 houses, most on steep hillsides and built out of steel.

 1948 - The Ted ??
-House, Thorne's first house was built with college friend Donn Weaver, Berkeley or Walnut Creek CA area.
+House.
+Thorne's first house was built with college friend Donn Weaver, Berkeley or Walnut Creek CA area.
 According to Thorne in 2015, the project was while they were at University and the clients were friends of the Brubecks.
 Status unknown.
-Do you know where it is?

 1954 - The Harry C. Nail Jr. House, 78 Deodora Drive, Atherton CA. Consulting Engineer, Carl Replogle.
 Nail was an art dealer.
 Built by John Davenport.
 2000 sf.
 Sold in 1995 to Evan S. and Carol P. Collins.

-1957 - The Ray D. Nichols House, 23 Sequoyah View Drive, Oakland CA. Upon opening, a helicopter landed on the roof, and it remained open to the paying public for months as a tourist attraction with proceeds going to charity.
+1957 - The Ray D. Nichols House, 23 Sequoyah View Drive, Oakland CA. Upon opening, a helicopter landed on the roof, and the house was open as a tourist attraction for several months with proceeds going to charity.
 Built by Ray D. Nichols.
 Sold in 1996 to Talibah Thura.
 Sold in 1999.
-Sold to Augustus Moore, Jr. Has deteriorated.
+Sold to Augustus Moore Jr. Has deteriorated.
 Sold in 2021 to Ali Mused (Mas Fix n Flip LLC).
 Larger photos by Andrea Minton.
-For sale in 2017.

 1959 - The H. D., Paul, and Mary Bartlett House, aka Landfall Estate, 41984 Radio Lane, Auberry CA. Near Huntington Lake.
 Commissioned 1958.
 72 acres.
 Won a 1959 American Iron and Steel Institute Award.
 Addition in the 1970s.
 Sold in 2017 to Christian Olson and Elizabeth Anders.